 people with OCD have a deficiency of a chemical in the brain called serotonin.
 In order to send chemical messages,

 serotonin must bind to the receptor sites located on the neighboring nerve cell.
-It is hypothesized that OCD sufferers may
+It is hypothesized that OCD sufferers

-have blocked or damaged receptor sites that prevent serotonin from functioning to its full potential.
+may have blocked or damaged receptor sites that prevent serotonin from functioning to its full potential.

 OCD tends to run in families, suggesting a genetic component.
-Various studies on this topic are still being conducted and the
+Various studies on this topic are still being conducted

-Recent studies suggest that streptococcal infections may trigger the onset or increase the severity of OCD, in some cases.
+history of OCD.
+Recent studies suggest that streptococcal infections may trigger the onset or increase the severity of

-Studies also suggest that environmental factors play a role in how these anxiety symptoms are expressed.
-There are many
+OCD, in some cases.
+Studies also suggest that environmental factors play a role in how these anxiety symptoms are

-different theories about the cause of obsessive-compulsive disorder.
-Some research has discovered a type of size
+expressed.
+There are many different theories about the cause of obsessive-compulsive disorder.
+Some research has

-abnormality in different brain structures.
+discovered a type of size abnormality in different brain structures.

 Treatments